2020PB/police-brutality/all-locations.md

 ## Omaha

-### Police Mace, shoot pepper bullets at protesters sitting on the ground | May 31st
+### Police mace, shoot pepper bullets at protesters sitting on the ground | May 31st

 A bunch of protesters peacefully sitting on the ground were shot at and maced.
 A group of police officers pushed these civilians on to the ground and hit them.